 As we can see in Appendix 1, the negative percentages of the 4 indicators in the heading for all buildings (comparing the figures predicted for 2016 with those for 2015) indicate that we will fall short of our target (consumption and emissions lower than the previous year).
 It is therefore possible toadjust the data for the explanatory variables in order toobtain a differentemissions and consumption trajectory and achieve these future targets.

 This POC (proof of concept), beyond a simple demonstration of feasibility, paves the way for a new approach to strategic decision-making in the real estate sector.
-The encouraging results point to the possibility of adjusting the explanatory variables to meet future environmental objectives.

 However, we recognize that the presentation of results, while technical, must be accessible to a diverse audience.
 We’re committed to making this powerful technology simpler and more straightforward, demonstrating that data science can be understood and applied by everyone, regardless of their level of familiarity with the field.

-If you’d also like to take advantage ofartificial intelligence for CSR projections or any other subject, we can help you do just that.
-Contact us today to discuss how SQORUS can help you integrate these innovative solutions into your strategy.
+If you’d also like to leverage the benefits ofartificial intelligence for CSR projections or any other topic, we can help you do just that.

 Also read in our "IT project governance" file: